A Sidewalk Astronomer

-A Sidewalk Astronomer is a 2005 documentary film about former Vedanta monk and amateur astronomer John Dobson.
+A Sidewalk Astronomer is a 2005 documentary film about a former Vedanta monk and amateur astronomer John Dobson.
 The film follows Dobson to state parks, astronomy clubs, and downtown streets as he promotes awareness of astronomy through his own personal style of sidewalk astronomy.
 The documentary includes voice overs by Dobson himself promoting his unorthodox views on religion and cosmology.